 In the face of pressures following Covid and in light of a worsening economy, British Safety Council is offering any organisation employing up to 500 staff the chance to get free support to improve the wellbeing of their workplace.

 Through its campaign on workplace wellbeing, Keep Thriving, the health, safety and wellbeing charity is inviting SMEs and micro-sized employers to apply to attend one of a series of free 3-hour workshops to help them develop a wellbeing strategy.
-Keep Thriving is British Safety Council’s campaign to help improve the wellbeing of workers, within and outside of the workplace.
 Applications are currently open until 30 November.

 As well as the free workshops, British Safety Council is offering all employers who attend the opportunity to apply for a cash award to fund activity they decide to do as a result.
 The charity wants to make up to £10,000 available to one or more organisations.